thenithinbalaji/QC-For-Beginners/02 Quantum Entanglement/readme.md

 ---

-## Entangling Particles irl

-There are many different ways of physically entangling particles.
+## How entangled particles are produced in real life?

+There are many different ways of physically entangling particles (like the hypothetical coin we saw above.
+And ofc, coins can't be entangled irl.
+It was just an anology to understand what entanglement is).
+And again ofc, not all particles can be entangled just like that.
+It it either electron or photon (because currently we only know how to entangle them).

 One of the common methods called “spontaneous parametric down-conversion” shines a laser at a special nonlinear crystal.
 The crystal splits the incoming photon into two photons with correlated polarizations.

 | A Nonlinear crystal creates two photons with entangled polarizations  | The generated photons can exist in both polarization states (<b>superposition</b> state) before it is measured  |
 |:---------------:|:---------------:|